mtardy/blog/content/posts/2022-06-12_bh-kubecon-kr/index.md

 #### Once upon an API - Michael Kerrisk

 A presenter could not attend and we had the chance to have Michael Kerrisk that was ready to present a fantastic story about Linux interfaces.
-It detailed how `prctl(2)` interface is inconsistent and how it led to a complete mess.
+He detailed how `prctl(2)` interface is inconsistent and how it led to a complete mess.

 {{<